Exclusive: Fitbit considers whether it should explore a sale - sources

-(Reuters) - Wearable device maker Fitbit Inc has been in talks with an investment bank about the possibility of exploring a sale amid challenges in successfully pivoting from fitness trackers to smartwatches, people familiar with the matter said on Friday.
+(Reuters) - Wearable device maker Fitbit Inc (FIT.N) has been in talks with an investment bank about the possibility of exploring a sale amid challenges in successfully pivoting from fitness trackers to smartwatches, people familiar with the matter said on Friday.

-Fitbit has struggled to gain a foothold in the smartwatch category, as Apple Inc and Samsung Electronics Co have cornered a bigger share of the market with more sophisticated devices.
+Fitbit has struggled to gain a foothold in the smartwatch category, as Apple Inc (AAPL.O) and Samsung Electronics Co (005930.KS) have cornered a bigger share of the market with more sophisticated devices.

-At the same time, Fitbit’s dominant share of the fitness tracking sector continues to be chipped away by cheaper offerings from companies such as China’s Huawei Technologies Co Ltd and Xiaomi Corp.
+At the same time, Fitbit’s dominant share of the fitness tracking sector continues to be chipped away by cheaper offerings from companies such as China’s Huawei Technologies Co Ltd and Xiaomi Corp (1810.HK).

 Fitbit has held discussions with investment bank Qatalyst Partners about whether it should engage with potential acquirers, the sources said.

 Fitbit has not yet decided to pursue a sale and there is no certainty it will do so, the sources said.
-Qatalyst has been seeking to persuade Fitbit to explore its options for several weeks, arguing it could attract acquisition interest from Google owner Alphabet Inc as well as private equity firms, one of the sources added.
+Qatalyst has been seeking to persuade Fitbit to explore its options for several weeks, arguing it could attract acquisition interest from Google owner Alphabet Inc (GOOGL.O) as well as private equity firms, one of the sources added.

 The sources asked not to be identified because the matter is confidential.
 Fitbit and Alphabet said that it is their policy not to comment on rumors and speculation.
 Qatalyst did not respond to a request for comment.